-Since the WhatsApp enabled Google drive backups it was found little crucial to locate your WhatsApp backup files on the Google drive and the reason behind that is, the backup folder is hidden.
+Since WhatsApp enabled Google drive backups it was found a little crucial to locate your WhatsApp backup files on the google drive and the reason behind that is, the backup folder is hidden.
 The app itself can be used to automatically back up your data at regular intervals.
 The tricky part, however, is finding the stored backup data and managing your crucial cloud space.
 WhatsApp backup has always been an easy process, but now WhatsApp is aiming to make it even easier.
 This messenger app is quite different from others especially in terms of backing up its users’ chat history.

-WhatsApp doesn’t have its own cloud storage, instead uses the cloud storage from external companies.
+WhatsApp doesn’t have its own cloud storage, instead uses cloud storage from external companies.
 Android users are required to back up their chats in Google Drive.
 Apple users do their WhatsApp back up in iCloud.

 When this was being done on Android devices, one had to compromise on their Google Drive storage as WhatsApp backup took up some space.
 The good news is that now this will not be counted in the Google Drive space.
-As Google now provides 15GB of free cloud storage to all its users.
+Google now provides 15GB of free cloud storage to all its users.

 Why Should We Do WhatsApp Backup

 Until the recent update, the WhatsApp backup data was in Google Drive and was counted as a part of its storage space.
 But now you can have your WhatsApp backup absolutely free on Google Drive.

 This is good news as all your important messages can now be saved.
 This is especially useful if you happen to lose or damage your phone.

 If you have not updated your WhatsApp backup for more than one year, chances are that your data has been wiped out from Google Drive with the recent November 12, 2018 update.